goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 - ``templates/zope_conf.in`` -- Zope conf template, modify this file
   for any change in zope.conf

-- ``var/`` -- A place holder directory for storing all ZODB files, log files etc.
+- ``var/`` -- A place holder directory for storing all database files, log files etc.

-- ``versions.cfg`` -- All versions of files can be pinned down here.
+- ``versions.cfg`` -- All dependant package versions can be pinned down here.

-The next few sections will explain how to create hello world applications.
+The next few sections will explain how to create a hello world applications.

 .. _started-example-1: